 The Ultimate Tulum Itinerary: 3 to 4 Days in Tulum

-Typically when I travel, I have a much more packed itinerary.
+Typically, when I travel, I have a much more packed itinerary.
 I try to see and do everything there is in a destination.
 Yet, I truly felt like this was the perfect balance of activities to still enjoy some necessary R&R. This Tulum itinerary is ideal for first-time visitors who want to get a sampling of what Tulum has to offer.
+This 3 to 4-day Tulum itinerary is the perfect balance of sightseeing and relaxing!

 Day 1- Arrive in Tulum

 Upon arrival in Tulum, you will need to get your bearings before you jump into any activities.
-In order to get to Tulum, you will need to fly into the Cancun Airport.
-Most flights to Cancun from the U.S. don’t arrive until the afternoon, so by the time you get to Tulum, it will already be mid-day.
+Most flights to Tulum from the U.S. don’t arrive until the afternoon, so by the time you arrive, it will already be mid-day.
 While you won’t have much time for activities on your first day, you can get the lay of the land and grab a delicious dinner.

 Rent a Bike